jrnew/www/content/state-of-the-union.md

-title: The State of the Union is dumber
+title: "The State of the Union is dumber"
-author: jrnew
+author: "jrnew"
-date: 2014-10-04
+date: "4 October, 2014"
 slug: state-of-the-union
+category: rstats

-I got the idea of calculating the [Fleisch-Kincaid readability test][fk-readability] score for all State of the Union Adresses after reading about how [it was used][beakblog] to calculate the average U.S. grade level of a user's tweets in [Beak][beak].
+I got the idea of calculating the [Fleisch-Kincaid readability test][fk-readability] score for all State of the Union Addresses after reading about how [it was used][beakblog] to calculate the average U.S. grade level of a user's tweets in [Beak][beak].
 After some googling, it turns out [The Guardian][guardian] already beat me to it, but this still makes for a fun exercise.